John R. Grabach: Career

-In 1939, his horse race painting, Taking the Hurdles (c.
-1938), was accepted for display at the IBM pavilion at the World Fair in New York.
+In 1939, Grabach's horse race painting, Taking the Hurdles (c.
+1938), was accepted for display at the IBM pavilion at the World's Fair in New York.
 Later purchased by the IBM Corporation, the work showed none of the high spirits of a horse racing event, but rather a deep disconnect between the race and disinterested spectators.
 (Grabach, at a later date, bought the painting back and sold it to a private collector.)
 As American art and artists turned again to Europe for inspiration in abstract expressionism and surrealism, Grabach became disillusioned with the contemporary art scene.
 Becoming more insular he turned to the Munich School of the nineteenth century for inspiration, drifting away from the art circles of New York and elsewhere.
 He exhibited less and taught more.

 Grabach was honored in 1953 with a solo show at The Grand Central Galleries in New York City.
 In 1957, his book, How to Draw the Human Figure, was published.
-In 1961, he was elected an Associate of the National Academy of Design, a recognition he earlier had declined.
+In 1961, he was elected an Associate of the National Academy of Design, a recognition he had earlier had declined.
 With this accolade, he began to exhibit more often.
 He was elected full Academician of the National Academy of Design in 1968.
 Throughout the 1960s and 1970s he continued to paint and teach, though his works were more often small character studies in oil, rather than large exhibition paintings.
-In 1980, he was honored with a one-artist exhibition at The Smithsonian American Art Museum.
+In 1980, he was honored with a one-artist exhibition at the Smithsonian American Art Museum.

 Teaching

-Due to the financial hardships of the Great Depression, Grabach accepted in 1932 a position teaching life-drawing classing at the Newark School of Fine and Industrial Art.
+In 1932, due to the financial hardships of the Great Depression, Grabach accepted a position teaching life-drawing classing at the Newark School of Fine and Industrial Art.
 During this time, he also worked as a free-lance illustrator.
 Grabach taught at the Newark School and other nearby educational institutions for several decades.
 Among his many thousands of students was Henry Gasser, who became a popular Newark artist as well as Grabach's longtime friend and confidant.

 Personal life

-Grabach was by all accounts an only child.
+Grabach was an only child.
 He was 10 when his father died, on August 21, 1896, at age 30, in Newark.
 At age 25, Grabach married Anna Thompson October 21, 1911, in Newark.
 The couple were captured in the 1920 census living at 915 Sanford Street in Newark.
-The marriage, which produced no children, ended when Anna died March 28, 1925.
+The marriage, which produced no children, ended when Thompson died March 28, 1925.
 Grabach never remarried.
-In the 1930 census, he is listed living with his mother, Eva, at 915 Sanford Street.
+In the 1930 census, he was listed living with his mother, Eva, at 915 Sanford Street.
 She died sometime between 1930 and 1940.
 Grabach continued to live at 915 Sanford Street until his death in 1981.